 - The next trip to Colorado is going to include an extended ride along US50.
 What a beautiful road!

-- The number of CAFOs (CDROs) in southwestern Kansas is alarming not only because corn-fed beef is unhealthy for human consumption but also toxic to the cattle themselves.
+- The number of CAFOs (CDROs) in southwestern Kansas is alarming, not only because corn-fed beef is unhealthy for human consumption but the practice is toxic to the cattle themselves and in part, responsible for the emergence of E. coli O:157H:7, the life-threatening "hamburger-borne" variety of E. coli.

 - Unlike the cities in most states that are proud of their residents and celebrate them by citing their population statistics on their city limit signs (Elgin KS, population 71), Colorado cities seem to take greater pride in their elevation (Leadville, CO Elevation 10,152).
 Perhaps it's an economic issue for the citizens to not feel compelled to replace the signs each decade when new census data is reported.
 The geologic timetable for elevation changes is such that those signs will never have to be replaced by the citizens of Leadville, or any other CO city!

-- The long and lonesome ride across the high plains of eastern Colorado and western Kansas has a simple, yet compelling beauty that must be ridden by motorcycle to completely appreciate.
+- The long and lonesome ride across the high plains of eastern Colorado and western Kansas has a simple and quiet, yet compelling beauty that must be ridden by motorcycle to completely appreciate.

 - Hardships make friendships grow deeper and stronger.
 I am extremely thankful for, and blessed by, my friendship with my riding buddy Valek Voronin.
 Love you Valek... and get a new Goldwing... better yet, get a BMW!!